-- TABLES 2022-3N, 3S and 3VI Distributions of Non-Seasonal and Seasonal Active Participants by Attained Age and Contributory Service, and of Vested Inactive Participants by Attained Age.
-The first two tables show how Non-Seasonal and Seasonal active life participants are distributed by attained age and length of service.
-The third table shows how PEER and Non-PEER vested inactive participants are distributed by attained age, and shows average monthly accrued benefits by age band. - TABLE 2022-4 Data Build-Through Report/Participant Reconciliation This table exhibits data reconciliation by status for Active and Vested Terminated participants. - TABLE 2022-5 Recent History of New Pensioners
+TABLES 2023-3N, 3S and 3VI Distributions of Non-Seasonal and Seasonal Active Participants by Attained Age and Contributory Service, and of Vested Inactive Participants by Attained Age.
+The first two tables show how Non-Seasonal and Seasonal active life participants are distributed by attained

+TABLE 2023-4 Data Build-Through Report/Participant Reconciliation

+This table exhibits data reconciliation by status for Active and Vested Terminated participants.

+TABLE 2023-5 Recent History of New Pensioners

-Table 2022-5 shows counts, average monthly pensions, and average ages for Healthy Pensioners, Disabled Pensioners and Beneficiaries and Healthy Beneficiaries who were new to the December 31, 2021, retiree data file.
+This table shows counts, average monthly pensions, and average ages for Healthy Pensioners, Disabled Pensioners and Beneficiaries and Healthy Beneficiaries who were new to the December 31, 2022, retiree data file.
 The data for Healthy Pensioners is shown by option election.

-- TABLE 2022-6 Historical Statistics by Year of Retirement for Healthy Pensioners For this table, all records representing Healthy Pensioners were analyzed by year of retirement. - TABLE 2022-7 through 2022-9 Age/Longevity of Healthy Pensioners, Healthy Beneficiaries, and Disabled Pensioners
+- TABLE 2023-6 Historical Statistics by Year of Retirement for Healthy Pensioners For this table, all records representing Healthy Pensioners were analyzed by year of retirement. - TABLE 2023-7 through 2023-9 Age/Longevity of Healthy Pensioners, Healthy Beneficiaries, and Disabled Pensioners